joelouthan/Theologicus/src/genesis/genesis02-4-25.md

 ><sup>16</sup> And the LORD God commanded the man, “You are free to eat from any tree of the garden, but you must not eat from the tree of the knowledge of good and evil, for on the day you eat from it, you will certainly die.”

->2 Timothy 2:11-13 (CSB) This saying is trustworthy:
+>2 Timothy 2:11-13 This saying is trustworthy:
 >For if we died with him,
 >we will also live with him;
 >if we endure, we will also reign with him;